 Here at The Providence Projects we believe in holistic therapy: treating mind, body and spirit.
-As part of our treatment programme we offer alternative therapies such as reiki and acupuncture.
+As part of our treatment programme we offer alternative therapies such as acupuncture.
 The basis for this approach is the belief that a person’s overall health is a combination of all aspects of their life.
 Healing is not just about addressing your addiction, but also exploring the psychological, physical and spiritual dimensions that make up who you are.

 5. Family therapy